 Instruments should not, however, be restored just for a single concert or recording nor for restoring it just to improve its appearance as a piece of furniture.
 The musical use of an instrument should be long-term and on a regular, if infrequent, basis.
 An instrument that is restored just for a single concert or recording soon deteriorates, and the information lost from the basic structure and integrity of the instrument during the course of the restoration is then lost with very little benefit to science or culture as a result.

 A constant relative humidity around 55% will prevent the distortion and unglueing of wooden parts, the corrosion of metal parts and the formation of mould (Aspergillus or Penicillium) on leather and glued joints.
-In no case should the humidity go below 40% or above 75%.
-Unless a dependable humidification system is available, central heating should not be turned on in a room with stringed keyboard instruments in it during the winter.
+Unless a dependable humidification system is available to maintain the humidity at a constant level around 50 - 55%, the instrument should not be restored.
+Central heating should not be turned on in a room with stringed keyboard instruments in it during the winter unless there is adequate provision for constant humidity.
 Closed glass or wooden display cases often lead to conditions of too high a humidity and the formation of mould and the loosening of glued joints.